bitnod/peatio_current/doc/deploy-production-server.md

     passenger_ruby /home/deploy/.rbenv/shims/ruby;

-we will alsp need to enable passenger in nginx config file
+we will also need to enable passenger in nginx config file

     sudo nano /etc/nginx/nginx.conf